Professor Michael Northcott

 Professor Michael Northcott was educated at Durham University (1973-77), where he took degrees in Theology (BA Hons) and Systematic Theology (MA); and Sunderland Polytechnic (PhD).
 He was ordained priest in the Church of England in June 1982 at Manchester Cathedral.

-In his career he has worked as Research Assistant at Sunderland Polytechnic (1977-80); Assistant Curate at St Clement’s Church, Chorlton-cum-Hardy in the Diocese of Manchester (1981-84); Mission Priest for USPG, and lecturer at the Seminari Theologi Malaysia in the Diocese of West Malaysia (1984-89); Honorary Priest in the Diocese of Edinburgh (1989-2017); Lecturer, Reader, Professor in the University of Edinburgh (1989-2017); and as Guest Professor in the University of Heidelberg, Germany (2018).
+In his career he has worked as Research Assistant at Sunderland Polytechnic (1977-80); Assistant Curate at St Clement’s Church, Chorlton-cum-Hardy in the Diocese of Manchester (1981-84); Mission Priest for USPG, and lecturer at the Seminari Theologi Malaysia in the Diocese of West Malaysia (1984-89); Honorary Priest in the Diocese of Edinburgh (1989-2017); Lecturer, Reader, Professor in the University of Edinburgh (1989-2017); Guest Professor in the University of Heidelberg, Germany (2018); and Visiting Professor at the Indonesian Consortium of Religious Studies, Universitas Gadjah Mada, Yogyakarta, Indonesia, (2019-20).
 He has also held visiting positions at universities and churches in North America, Australia, Malaysia and Indonesia.

 He is now Professor Emeritus of Ethics of the University of Edinburgh and continues to be in demand as a speaker and preacher at ecclesiastical venues and events.
 Most of his invited speaker engagements are in England.